 How Are Miniature Rottweilers Different from Purebred Rottweilers?

 There is no breed standard for a miniature Rottweiler.
-The easiest way to see how these dogs are different from other Rotties is by taking a closer look at the breed standard.
-Knowing how large most Rottweilers helps you understand what to expect.
+The easiest way to see how these dogs differ from other Rotties is by taking a closer look at the breed standard.
+Knowing how large most Rottweilers are helped you understand what to expect.

-According to the American Rottweiler Club, Rottweilers are large and powerful, as well as robust.
+According to the American Rottweiler Club, Rottweilers are large, powerful, and robust.
 Males stand 24 to 27 inches tall, while females are 22 to 25 inches tall.

 Most males weigh 110 to 130 pounds, and females weigh about 75 to 110 pounds.
 Because these dogs were bred to help guard and drive livestock, a muscular appearance somewhat intimidating that thieves have been preferred, with females being less bulky.